 What is a Delaware Auto Dealer Bond?

-Auto dealers in many states must obtain a valid license to operate a business, and Delaware is no exception.
-As part of the licensing process, auto dealers in Delaware need to secure a surety bond, known as a Delaware auto dealer bond.
-This type of bond provides a safeguard to the public when doing business with a licensed auto dealer.
+Auto dealers in many states must become licensed to operate a business, and Delaware is no exception.
+During the licensing process, auto dealers in Delaware must secure a Delaware auto dealer bond.
+This type of surety bond is a safeguard to the public when doing business with a licensed auto dealer.

-Should something go wrong with the purchase or sale of a vehicle that is fraudulent or misleading to the consumer, a claim can be made against a Delaware auto dealer bond.
-Successful claims result in compensation being paid to the party that incurred financial loss in the transaction or business dealing with the auto dealer, and the dealership is required to repay the claim amount over time.
+If the purchase or sale of a vehicle is fraudulent or misleading to the consumer, then a claim can be made against a Delaware auto dealer bond.
+In a successful claim, the party that incurs financial loss in the transaction receives compensation for their damages and the dealership repays the claim amount over time.

 Delaware Auto Dealer Bond Obligee Details